What is KVIC Scheme?

 - Registered and Co-operative Societies

-How to avail a Loan from banks under KVIC scheme?
+How to avail loans from banks under the KVIC scheme?

-KVIC is Khadi and Village Industries Commission under which there are several funding schemes/programmes through which business or working capital loans are offered by the public and private sector banks to the eligible applicants or borrowers.
+KVIC is Khadi and Village Industries Commission under which there are several funding schemes/programs through which business or working capital loans are offered by the public and private sector banks to the eligible borrowers.

-The objectives, functions, features and eligibility of each scheme or program varies from one another.
+The objectives, functions, features, and eligibility of each scheme or program vary from one another.

 Apply for Business Loan @ 14.99% onwards per annum Apply Now